br33dlove/UiWrapper/README.md

 Library to provide wrapping of Android Fragments to smooth out lifecycles and provide framework for MVP architectures on the Android platform.

-# Implementing UiWrapper
+## Implementing UiWrapper

-The UiWrapper library provides the means to structure an application's UI in terms of a UI abstraction (the Ui interface), a UI implementation (an Android fragment), a UiModel holding the UI's state, and a Presenter handling the UI logic in response to events from the UI implementation and interacting with back-end services (UiWrapper).
+The UiWrapper library provides the means to structure an application's UI in terms of a UI abstraction (built on the Ui interface), a UI implementation (built on the Android fragment), a class maintaining the UI's state (built on the UiModel interface), and a Presenter handling the UI and application logic in response to events from the UI implementation and interactions with back-end services (built on the UiWrapper class).

 Here I am going to take you through an example of a screen where a list of data is downloaded from a server and shown if the download is successful, or have an error state shown if unsuccessful.
 While downloading, a loading state is shown, and when downloaded a user can tap on a list item to be navigated to a screen displaying the details of that item.

-<b>Ui</b>
+### Extending the Ui interface

 The UiWrapper library provides the Ui interface in which to draw up contracts for each screen.
-By extending the Ui interface, the UI can be built as collection of states and events.
+Extending the Ui interface, the UI can be built as collection of states and events.

+Here we build out DataListUi interface:

 ```java
 public interface DataListUi extends Ui {